Dr. Noam Sienna

 Noam speaking at the Association for Jewish Studies

-I am a scholar of Jewish culture and history, focusing especially on the medieval and early modern periods, and with a particular interest in Jewish communities in the Islamic world.
+I am a scholar of Jewish culture and history, focusing on the medieval and early modern periods, and with a particular interest in Jewish communities in the Islamic world.
 I am currently a postdoctoral fellow with the University of Toronto (2023-2025), contributing to the Mellon-funded interdisciplinary project Hidden Stories: New Approaches to the Local and Global History of the Book, which aims to rethink our understanding of the global past through interdisciplinary study of the materiality of the book.
-My current research with Hidden Stories examines medieval and early modern Jewish book culture in the Islamic world through a global and cross-cultural lens.
+My current research with Hidden Stories examines early modern Jewish printing in the Ottoman Empire through a global and cross-cultural lens.

 I completed my PhD in Jewish History and Museum Studies at the University of Minnesota in 2020.
 I also have an MA in Religious Studies from the University of Toronto, and a BA in Anthropology, Classics, and Religion from Brandeis University (summa cum laude).